MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 ### Application logs

 *Application logs* support the end-to-end application lifecycle.

-**Are application logs collected from different application environments?**

 You should collect logs and events across all major application environments.
 A sufficient degree of separation and filtering should be in place to ensure non-critical environments don't convolute production log interpretation.
 Corresponding log entries across the application should capture a correlation ID for their respective transactions.

 ### Log levels

-**Are log levels used to capture different types of application events?**

 Use the following log levels to capture different types of application events across environments: